Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Marketing

-Luckily, Squarespace comes with tons of in-built marketing features, such as pop-ups, SEO tools, email marketing campaigns, etc. Apart from that, it also offers a library of third-party extensions where you can find tons of accounting and shipping tools to integrate with your store.
+Luckily, Squarespace has many built-in marketing features, such as pop-ups, SEO tools, email marketing campaigns, etc. It also offers a library of third-party extensions where you can find tons of accounting and shipping tools to integrate with your store.
 However, if you want to add an external integration to your store, you need to have some coding knowledge as things get a little technical, and you will not find support for this matter from customer support.

 Winner: Squarespace